omingale0707/de_salary_project/README.md

+# For my Practice, I followed Ken Jee's Data Science Project from Scratch series.
+Most of the code is similar except the web scraper

 # Data Science Salary Estimator: Project Overview
 * Created a tool that estimates data science salaries (MAE ~ $ 12K) to help data scientists negotiate their income when they get a job.
 * Scraped over 1000 job descriptions from glassdoor using python and selenium